ICLG - Patent Laws and Regulations - Russia 2022

-- The Russian law provides for a six-month grace period.
+- Russian law provides for a six-month grace period.
 Namely, any public disclosure of information related to the subject matter of the invention by the inventor, applicant, or other person that received this information directly or indirectly from them, should not be taken into account when determining patentability, if it occurred within six months before the filing or priority date.

 - 5.7 What is the term of a patent?

 - The term of validity of the Russian patent for an invention is 20 years from the application filing date if properly maintained.
-This 20-year term can be extended for up to five years for inventions relating to medicines, pesticides or agricultural chemicals, as explained in question 4.1.
-The Russian law also allows obtaining utility model protection for technical solutions relating to devices.
+This 20-year term can be extended by up to five years for inventions relating to medicines, pesticides or agricultural chemicals, as explained in question 4.1.
+Russian law also allows obtaining utility model protection for technical solutions relating to devices.
 A utility model has a shortened patent term of 10 years with no renewal options.